01micko/pmck/README.md

 in `~/.config/pmckrc` to set different features.
 There is an example rc file provided.
 This should be self explanatory.
-You can set the size, background and foreground colours and the style, 4 to choose from, including plain numbers(0 and default), *new* "deco" 0 to 3, for modern, classic, fancy and SBB hand styles Roman numerals (1), markings only (2) or even the classic Swiss SBB face (3).
+You can set the size, background and foreground colours and the style, 4 to choose from, including plain numbers(0 and default), Roman numerals (1), markings only (2) or even the classic Swiss SBB face (3).
+*New* "deco" 0 to 3, for modern, fancy, classic and SBB hand styles.
 You can autostart it if you wish.
 See your distro's documentation for this feature.

 On some window managers the root window is not the desktop window.
 In the case